The Getaway (Dexter): Production

 Phillips claimed the Dexter staff did not know how the finale would conclude until late in the season, but Phillips said Rita's death began to feel inevitable as the story evolved.
 However, Julie Benz said she had been told John Lithgow knew about it from the beginning of the season.
-Phillips said the staff felt obligated to do more than simply kill the Trinity Killer in the final episode, especially because he felt the death of the third season antagonist (played by Jimmy Smits) was not handled "as well as we could have".
+Phillips said the staff felt obligated to do more than simply kill the Trinity Killer in the final episode, especially because he felt the death of Miguel Prado (played by Jimmy Smits), the villain of Season 3, was not handled "as well as we could have".
 The writers discussed the idea of having Debra find out about Dexter's secret life, but it was decided they could not anticipate how drastically the series would be changed by that revelation.
 Benz heard rumors from David Zayas that her character would be killed in the episode, but she was not officially notified until late September, when the producers held a meeting with her the day before the season finale script was distributed to the cast.
 She said, "It was a tough meeting.
 In a bizarre way, it felt like a scene from Defending Your Life."
-Benz was unhappy about the news but she handled it professionally.
+Benz was unhappy about the news, but she handled it professionally.
 Benz described the death scene as "very poetic".

 Executive Producer Sara Colleton said it was difficult to kill off a long-standing character, but they felt "this is where Dexter needed to be taken".
 She also felt the motives for Arthur killing Rita were deliberately made to be open to various interpretations, including that Arthur may have killed her "in a bizarre way to trigger Dexter to deal with who he really is".
 When asked whether Arthur told Rita about Dexter's secret life before killing her, Phillips said the answer had not been determined because the fifth season was not yet planned, but he added, "I would think that he did not tell her".
 Michael C. Hall called the ending a "really bold stroke" that would reset the stage of the series just as the Dexter Morgan character began to feel he could live with an emotional connection to his wife and family.
 Hall also said of the ending, "More than anything I felt for the audience.
 I think this is the kind of thing that's really going to tie people in knots."